raj-bhatodra/photo-album/README.md

 ## Installation

-To install and run the project, follow these steps:
+To install and run the Application, follow these steps:

 1. Clone the repository: `git clone https://github.com/raj-bhatodra/photo-album.git`
 2. Create a virtual environment: `python3 -m venv .env`